CyberFlameGO/svnpython/Doc/reference/datamodel.rst

    .. note::

-      This method may still be bypassed when looking up special methods as the result of implicit invocation via language syntax or built-in functions.
+      This method may still be bypassed when looking up special methods as the result of implicit invocation via language syntax or builtin functions.
       See :ref:`new-style-special-lookup`.